 Despite its flexibility, \exoiris remains computationally efficient.
-The planet-star radius ratio is modeled as a spline over wavelength, with freely located knots treated as free parameters.
-This decouples the spectral resolution of the transmission spectrum from that of the data, enabling high-resolution sampling of sharp absorption features while allowing the smoother continuum to be modeled at lower resolution.
-The number of free parameters in the final model is primarily set by the number of radius ratio spline knots, and adding new datasets does not significantly increase model dimensionality if the wavelength space is already covered.
-For example, a joint fit to a single \jwst NIRISS transit with $\mathcal{R} \sim 300$, 100 radius ratio knots, and a GP noise model typically completes in 10--20 minutes on a standard desktop computer.
+The planet-star radius ratio is modeled as a wavelength-dependent interpolating function defined by a set of freely placed knots, whose values are included as free parameters in the model, with several interpolation schemes available.
+This approach decouples the spectral resolution of the transmission spectrum from that of the data, enabling high-resolution sampling of sharp absorption features while allowing the smoother continuum to be modeled at lower resolution.
+The number of free parameters in the final model is primarily determined by the number of radius-ratio knots, and adding new datasets does not significantly increase the model's dimensionality if the wavelength space is already covered.
+For example, a joint fit to a single \jwst NIRISS transit with $\mathcal{R} \sim 300$, 100 radius-ratio knots, and a GP noise model typically completes in 10--20 minutes on a standard desktop computer.
 More complex analyses, such as the joint modeling of eight WASP-39~b Early Release Science datasets (Sect.~\ref{sec:example}), complete within a few hours.